lakshyarao22/alexa/macOS-Quick-Start-Guide.md

        -I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib
     ```

-If so, you'll need to manually link openSSL to your local profile, **/usr/local/<include>**, which is where the compiler looks during the linking process.
+If so, you'll need to manually link openSSL to your local profile, **/usr/local/<include>**, which is where the compiler looks during the linking process:

 ```
 $ ln -s /usr/local/opt/openssl/include/openssl /usr/local/include